 Every review you’ll find on this site is the result of hours of comprehensive research and / or firsthand testing.
-They’re designed to give you an objective overview, and based on comparing and contrasting all reviews, a list of recommended Best Buy machines you can confidently buy.
+They’re created to give you an objective overview, and based on comparing and contrasting all reviews, a list of recommended Best Buy machines you can confidently buy.

 To help you make the right choice, I’ve: